learn-co-students/git-basics-lab-v-000/README.md

 To start work on this lab, while on Learn.co, click the "Open IDE" button.

-> If you are using the in-browser Learn IDE, the IDE will open on the page
+> If you are using the in-browser Learn IDE, the IDE will open on the page.

 > If you are using the Learn IDE on your computer, the IDE should open
-> automatically
+> automatically.

 > If you are using your own local environment set up, you will need to manually
 > fork and clone this lesson.
-Click on the GitHub button next to "Open IDE" to
+Click on the GitHub button next to "OPEN IDE" to
 > visit this lab's repository.
 Once there, create a personal fork of the repo
-> and clone it down
+> and clone it down.

 Once you've got the lesson open, run `learn` in the command line.
 Six failed tests should print out, starting with this: